Question 82·Easy·Cross-Text Connections

 Think about agreement vs. disagreement

 Does Text 2 fully support Henkel’s idea that skipping photography altogether is best, or does it modify that claim?
-Look for the answer choice that reflects partial agreement about random photo-taking but introduces an important difference about deliberate, reviewed photos.
+Look for the choice that reflects partial agreement about random photo-taking but introduces an important difference about deliberate, reviewed photos.

 Step-by-step Explanation